Mingus (Joni Mitchell album)

 Mingus is the tenth studio album by Canadian musician Joni Mitchell.
 It was released on June 13, 1979, and was her last studio album for Asylum Records.
-The album is a collaboration between Mitchell and Charles Mingus.
+The album is a collaboration between Mitchell and jazz musician Charles Mingus.
 It was recorded in the months before and after Mingus' death in January 1979 and is wholly dedicated to him.

 The album is one of Mitchell's most experimental and jazz-centric works.
-Mingus originally wrote six compositions ("Joni I-VI") for Mitchell to write lyrics for, and three of these were included on the album.
+Mingus wrote six new compositions ("Joni I-VI") for Mitchell to write lyrics for, three of which were included on the album.
 Two other tracks written exclusively by Mitchell are included, alongside a new version of Mingus' standard "Goodbye Pork Pie Hat", featuring lyrics written by Mitchell.
-In addition to these, five spoken word tracks (denoted as "raps") are dispersed throughout the album.
+There are also spoken word tracks (denoted as "raps") dispersed throughout the album.
+Mingus had earlier in his career been known as a virtuoso bassist, but by the time of these recording sessions was in the final states of Amyotrophic lateral sclerosis and not able to perform.

-Mitchell is backed on the album by Jaco Pastorius (who had also contributed to Mitchell's two previous albums) on fretless bass, Wayne Shorter on saxophone, Herbie Hancock on electric piano, Peter Erskine on drums and Don Alias on percussion.
+Mitchell sings and plays guitar, and is backed on the album by bassist Jaco Pastorius, Wayne Shorter on saxophone, Herbie Hancock on electric piano, Peter Erskine on drums, and Emil Richards and Don Alias on percussion.
 Mingus received mixed-to-positive reviews from critics and peaked at number 17 in the US.
 "The Dry Cleaner from Des Moines" was released as a single to promote the album, but did not chart.
 Mitchell would tour to promote the album through 1979–80; performances from these concerts would be documented on the live album Shadows and Light (1980).

 Critical reception

 The Globe and Mail wrote that "the melodies have a little wider range and a more legitimate jazz feeling to them than Mitchell could compose, but given Mitchell's peculiar vocal talent, what started out Mingus ended up sounding just like Joni Mitchell, moving forward once again into new territory."

+DownBeat gave the album 5 stars.
+Neil Tesser called the album "a wonderful piece of work".
+He pointed out that, "On four of the songs, the late bassist supplied the music and Joni wrote the lyrics; her words for the improvisatory, often nonstrophic melodies make this the first real advance in the jazz art of vocalese since Lambert, Hendricks & Ross".
+He remarked, "Joni Mitchell can perform as a credible, and here excellent, jazz singer".
+He called "Porkpie Hat" a masterpiece, "Joni’s lyrics, quite frankly, are profound: in the first five words, she manages to weave the song’s original subject (Lester Young) and its composer into an epic framework of great emotional power".